kawashirov/distant-horizons/Readme.md

 4. Import the project into eclipse

 ## Switching Versions
-This branch support 2 built versions:
+This branch support 4 built versions:
  - 1.18.2
  - 1.18.1 (which also runs on 1.18)
+ - 1.17.1 (which also runs on 1.17)
+ - 1.16.5 (which also runs 1.16.5)

-To switch between active versions, change `mcVer=1.18.?` in `gradle.properties` file.
+To switch between active versions, change `mcVer=1.?` in `gradle.properties` file.

 If running on IDE, to ensure IDE pickup the changed versions, you will need to run a gradle command again to allow gradle to update all the libs.
 (In IntellJ you will also need to do a gradle sync again if it didn't start it automatically.)
 >Note: There may be a `java.nio.file.FileSystemException` thrown on running the command after switching versions.
 To fix it, either restart your IDE (as your IDE is locking up a file) or use tools like LockHunter to unlock the linked file.
 (Often a lib file under `common\build\lib` or `forge\build\lib` or `fabric\build\lib`).
 If anyone knows how to solve this issue please comment to this issue: https://gitlab.com/jeseibel/minecraft-lod-mod/-/issues/233